Veza/oaa-community/oaaclient/README.md

 custom_app = CustomApplication(name="Sample App", application_type="sample")
 ```

-Once the `CustomApplication` class is instantiated you can access the public methods to add local users, groups and resources and the authorization between identities and resources.
+Once the `CustomApplication` class is instantiated, you can use the public methods to populate the new app with local users, groups, resources, and permissions metadata:

 ```python
 custom_app.add_custom_permission("owner", [OAAPermission.DataRead, OAAPermission.DataWrite])